Byzantine-Resilient Population Protocols: Lower Bounds

 \begin{proof} Without loss of generality assume that $a > b$, hence $A$ is the majority value that will be decided if there are no faulty nodes.
 The Byzantine adversary selects $f$ nodes out of the $a$ to make them faulty (since the adversary is static, the selection of faulty nodes has already been made before the first exchange takes place).
 The $f$ faulty nodes then behave as if they have initial preference $B$.
 Then, the overall tally for $A$ is $a-f$ and the tally for $B$ is $b+f$.
 Since $a - b < 2f$, we obtain $a - f < b + f$, and hence $B$ is the majority.
 The algorithm cannot distinguish the faulty nodes from the honest ones that have initial preference $B$.
 Thus, at the end of the algorithm the nodes decide $B$ overturning the correct outcome $A$.
 This construction could be done with probability at least $p$, applied to each execution initially failure-free in which the algorithm decides correctly on majority value. \end{proof}

-\begin{lemma} For any $f$ such that $2 \leq f \leq n / 132$, if $|a - b| < 2(f - 1)$ then for any deterministic majority algorithm there is an execution scenario such that the Weak Byzantine adversary causes the minority value to be decided with probability~$\Theta(1)$. \end{lemma}
+\begin{lemma} For any $f$ such that $2 \leq f \leq n / 132$, if $|a - b| < 2(f - 1)$ then for any deterministic majority algorithm there is an execution scenario such that the {\bf Weak Byzantine adversary} causes the minority value to be decided with probability~$\Theta(1)$. \end{lemma}

-\begin{proof} Without loss of generality assume that $a > b$, hence $A$ is the majority value that will be decided if there are no faulty nodes.
+\begin{proof} \dk{Consider a scenario in which $|a - b| < 2(f - 1)$.
+Since $f\ge 2$, we have $|a-b| \le 1 < 2(f-1)$ and hence we may focus on cases when $a\ne b$.} Without loss of generality \dk{we may also} assume that $a > b$, hence $A$ is the majority value that will be decided if there are no faulty nodes.
 Before the first exchange the Byzantine adversary chooses uniformly at random one of the two preference values $A$ or $B$.
-Thus, suppose that the adversary picks the minority value $B$ with probability $1/2$.
-Then the adversary will cause $f$ nodes to become faulty so that the chosen value $B$ is decided at the end of the algorithm.
+Thus, suppose that the adversary picks the minority value $B$, \dk{which takes place} with probability $1/2$.
+Then, the adversary will cause $f$ nodes to become faulty so that the chosen value $B$ is decided at the end of the algorithm \dk{-- this is a contradiction with a constant probability.
+Below we provide more details for this argument.}

 Since $a - b > 0$, every non-faulty node must participate in at least one exchange to reach a correct stable configuration.
 An exchange is {\em first-dual} if it is the first exchange for both involved nodes.
 The adversary observes first-dual exchanges between two nodes with initial preference $A$, and then it makes the two nodes faulty such that they will behave as honest nodes with initial preference $B$.
-In the next exchanges, the remaining nodes will have to assume that those two faulty nodes are honest with initial preference $B$, since the faulty nodes have not participated to any other exchange before their conversion to faulty.
+In the next exchanges, the remaining nodes will have to assume that those two faulty nodes are honest with initial preference $B$, since the faulty nodes have not participated in any other exchange before their conversion to faulty.